kiradi/HuPA/README.md

 Extensions: has python scripts for the same.

-DataUpdater: has OOP python scripts for automated data uploading pipeline to Human proteinpedia
+DataUpdater: has OOP python scripts of automated data update pipeline developed for Human proteinpedia